codacy/docs/docs/organizations/using-a-coding-standard.md

 1. Configure the tools and patterns of the coding standard and click **Next: Select and apply to repositories**.

-    For each tool:

-    -   Toggle if Codacy will run the tool when analyzing your code
+    -   Toggle the tools that Codacy will run when analyzing your code
-    -   Configure the code patterns that the tool will use
+    -   For each enabled tool, configure the code patterns that the tool will use

     You can use the filters to help you find the relevant tools and code patterns.